TX-2/TX-2-simulator/OPEN-QUESTIONS.md

    41, is the TRAP sequence (42) activated?
 If so, what will it see in the E register when it begins to run?
 5. What sets the CODABO start point registers 03777710-03777717?
+   Or are those the actual addresses (i.e. would execution begin at 03777710 rather than [03777710])?
 6. What constitutes an invalid address for the purposes of the PSAL alarm?
 For example, the gap between U-memory and V-memory?
 Does PSAL fire when P points to a location in S-memory but the S-memory